mxsgrs/WebApiStarterPack/ReadMe.md

 ### Result pattern

-As **throwing exception is not right way** to handle unexpected behaviour, we prefer to return an error instead.
-This can be done using what is called the **result pattern**.
-In this project I am using the **FluentResults** nuget package to implement this pattern.
-Here is an **example** of how this pattern is implemented.
+As **throwing exception is not right way** to handle an unexpected behaviour, we prefer to return a result instead.
+Previously an object was returned in case of success and an exception was raised in case of failure but now with the **result pattern** we proceed as follows:
+- In case of success, we return a result which boolean property ```IsSuccess``` is true and also contains the data in the ```Value``` property.
+- In case of failure, a boolean property ```IsFailed``` is true and an error message can be added to the result.

+This project uses the **FluentResults** nuget package to implement this pattern.
+Here is an **example**.

 ```csharp
 public async Task<Result<UserCredentials>> Read(long id)